 Almonds can become contaminated a few different ways, including the following:

 - Contaminated soil

 - Navel Orangeworm and other pests

 Increased moisture content combined with high heat create conditions favorable to mold growth.
-Mold spores can spread and grow on developing almonds, causing aflatoxin contamination.
+Mold spores can spread and grow on developing almonds, causing aflatoxin contamination and almond mold.